 Indicator title Final decisions made within 6 months on Custom Tariffs Increase Investigations Definition The indicator displays the turnaround times of finalised tariff amendment investigations presented to the Commission.
 Source of data Quarterly status reports reflecting the number and turnaround timeframes of tariff amendment applications presented to the Commission.
-Method of calculation/Assessment , , investigations presented to the Commission on a quarterly basis.
+Method of calculation/Assessment The indicator is calculated by counting the months taken to finalise all the tariff amendment investigations presented to the Commission on a quarterly basis.
 Date of duly completed application to date of final Commission meeting.

 Assumptions This indicator is based on the assumption that: all the information required and supporting documents have been submitted; that there were no extensions requested on comments to be submitted; and there was no litigation against ITAC during the investigation.
 Disaggregation of Beneficiaries Target for Women: N/A (where applicable) Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where Reflect on contribution to spatial transformation priorities: N/A applicable) Reflect on the spatial impact area: N/A Reporting cycle Annual Desired Performance Efficient administration of customs tariffs increase investigations Indicator responsibility Senior Managers: Tariffs I & II